averykhoo/language-identification/README.md

 *   additional scoring of some sequences of two CJK letters or eight other letters
 *   scoring some words and word pairs that are distinctive within sets of statistically-close languages, such as {Malay, Indonesian} or {Spanish, Portuguese, Galician}
-*   removing repetitive sequences/words that would otherwise skew the scoring, such as jpg in foo.jpg bar.jpg baz.jpg
-*   removing web-specific words that convey almost no language information, such as page, link, click, td, tr, copyright, wikipedia, http.